Who qualifies for our support?

 If you are eligible

-After your assessment, if we agree that you have eligible needs, you will be offered support in finding ways of meeting these needs.
+After your assessment, if we agree that you have eligible needs, you will be offered support to find ways to meet them.
 For more information on planning your support, see our factsheet Assessment, support planning and review.

-When looking at options for meeting your needs we will also take into account any support you might already receive.
-For example, your partner, a family member or friend might help you get out and about or to cook meals.
+When looking at options for meeting your needs, we will look with you at support you already receive from a partner, family member or friend.
+This could be to support you to go out in your community or to cook meals.

 We’ll also complete a financial assessment with you, to tell you what you will need to pay.
 Most people pay some or all of the costs of their care.
 For more information, see our leaflet: What you will need to pay towards the cost of your care and support.